 The hills above our house, where Max and Shadow run, eat and roll around in the grass, have ticks.
-I was determined to find something that actually worked to prevent them – and I DID!
+I LOATHE ticks, so I was determined to find something that actually worked to prevent them, not just kill them dead – and I DID!

 Once again I turned to the magic of Google and I found THIS ARTICLE from Primally Inspired, which literally changed my life.
 I started using Rose Geranium oil on Max (before we had Shadow), applying one drop on his neck, and one by his tail, and BAM, NO TICKS!!

 This was the first time that he didn’t have a tick on him after running in the hills!
 It was a GAME CHANGER!

 Once we brought Shadow home, the two drops of oil wasn’t working for him, which I’m thinking is because his coat is so thick and fluffy (he literally feels like a blanket), so I decided to try spraying the oil on him instead.

 I use a 8 oz. glass bottle (I’ve read that plastic bottles can destroy essential oils) that I fill it halfway with water, and then fill the remaining half with apple cider vinegar and I add about 40-50 drops of the Rose Geranium essential oil.
 I used to use only water with the essential oil, which was amazing for preventing ticks, but have since read about how fleas/ticks hate apple cider vinegar, so I’ve been adding that as well.
 Not only does this now prevent ticks, but it really seems to prevent ALL bugs!